Hamming(7,4): Hamming matrices

 For the remainder of this section, the following 4 bits (shown as a column vector) will be used as a running example:

 Channel coding

 Suppose we want to transmit this data (1011) over a noisy communications channel.
 Specifically, a binary symmetric channel meaning that error corruption does not favor either zero or one (it is symmetric in causing errors).
 Furthermore, all source vectors are assumed to be equiprobable.
 We take the product of G and p, with entries modulo 2, to determine the transmitted codeword x:

 This means that 0110011 would be transmitted instead of transmitting 1011.

-Programmers concerned about multiplication should observe that each row of the result is the least significant bit of the Population Count of set bits resulting from the row and column being Bitwise ANDed together rather than multiplied.
+The matrix multiplication occurs mod 2.
+Equivalently, each row of the result is the least significant bit of the Population Count of set bits resulting from the row and column being Bitwise ANDed together.

 In the adjacent diagram, the seven bits of the encoded word are inserted into their respective locations; from inspection it is clear that the parity of the red, green, and blue circles are even: